Tung oil: Application

 The traditional technique for applying pure tung oil is to dilute the oil 1:1 with solvent, then apply a succession of very thin films with a soft, lint-free cloth such as tee-shirt cotton.
 Diluents range from traditional spirits of turpentine to any of the new citrus-based thinners to naphtha.
 The choice of thinner should be guided by how fast the coating needs to set.
 Naphtha works well in spray-on applications in well-ventilated studios.
 Primary coats may be laid down at a 1:1 oil-to-thinner ratio, and successive layers, if not absorbed into the wood, at higher solvent to oil concentrations.
 This technique brings out the deepest color of the wood while maintaining a matte finish.

 Tung oil finishes that start with polymerized oils or tung oil preparations are best applied in the fat over lean principle: thinned pure oil is applied to deeply penetrate the surface, to fill pores.
 Straight oil is then applied moderately to adhere to the surface and provide a good base for the thick gloss layers.
 The polymerized oil is then applied thickly as a single layer, allowed to fully dry, buffed smooth with very fine sandpaper and 0000 steel wool.
 The surface is wiped clean with a moistened rag and allowed to dry.
 A final coat is applied fairly thickly (the oil will smooth itself into a glass-like coating) and allowed to dry for two to three days.

-Rags soaked with tung oil can spontaneously combust (burst into flame).
+Storage and fire safety

+Pure tung oil oxidizes when exposed to air, and oil stored in an opened container may develop a surface skin.
+The skin can be removed and the remaining oil strained before use.
+When kept tightly sealed with minimal headspace, tung oil can remain usable for five years or longer.
+Slight thickening does not necessarily make it unusable, although oil that has become cloudy or gummy may no longer be suitable.

+Rags, paper, and other porous materials saturated with tung oil can self-heat and undergo spontaneous combustion.
+The heat is generated by the exothermic oxidation of the drying oil as it cures, rather than by evaporation of an added solvent.
+Bunching or piling oil-soaked materials prevents the heat from dissipating and increases the risk of ignition.
+The hazard also applies to pure tung oil without added solvent.